zhangyumeng1sjtu/DeepSecE/README.md

 ### Plot attention

-If you save the attention output of the putative secreted proteins (add `--save_attn`), you can run `python scripts /plot_attention.py [directory of prediction output]` to plot the saliency map from attention, and infer potentially import regions related to protein secretion.
+If you save the attention output of the putative secreted proteins (add `--save_attn`), you can run `python scripts/plot_attention.py [directory of prediction output]` to plot the saliency map from attention, and infer potentially import regions related to protein secretion.

 ## Contact